Current to the best of our knowledge on July 13th, 2021

 We hope this post helped with making a decision.
 Once more, please check with your local (health) authorities as well.

 Join the conversation at the bottom of this post and lets us know how Corona affected your travel plans.
-Are you now planning for 2022 instead?
+Are you now planning for 2022 instead, or 2021 in the cards for you?

 If you're already here or you are still coming soon, and you need practical help from a locals perspective, please ask us below.
 We'll try to help as best as we can.